codebuzer/Evo2-1b-fine-tune/README.md

-# Evo2-1b Fine-tuning for COVID-19 Variant Analysis
+# Evo2-1b Fine-tuning for SARS-Cov-2 Variant Classification

 This repository contains code for fine-tuning the Evo2-1b model on COVID-19 spike protein sequences to analyze and classify variants.

 ## Overview

 The project uses NVIDIA's BioNeMo framework to fine-tune the Evo2-1b model on COVID-19 spike protein sequence data.
-The model is trained to recognize patterns in spike protein sequences that correlate with different COVID-19 variants.
+The model is trained to recognize patterns in spike protein sequences that correlate with different SARS-Cov-2 variants.

 ## Features